 Here’s the proposal, “Accountant: a person whose job is to keep or inspect and advise on financial accounts”.

 Don’t get me wrong, I’m all for challenging the status quo.
-Here at Countingup, we’re redefining what banking and accounting software mean for small businesses and with 9k customers, we’re the #1 accounting and banking app in the UK.
+Here at Countingup, we’re redefining accounting for small businesses.
+With over 28,000 customers, we’re the UK’s most highly rated business current account, automating accounting for small businesses.

 Back to the definition of an accountant.
 I am an accountant and to become a member of the Institute of Chartered Accountants in England and Wales I, and 150,000 other members, had to train for three years and pass numerous exams to qualify. i.e. not anyone who has a job of keeping or inspecting and advising on financial accounts is an accountant.
 You must be qualified.